Create and view exceptions for security recommendations

-- Third party control - A third party product or software already addresses this recommendation - Choosing this justification type will lower your exposure score and increase your secure score because your risk is reduced
+- Third party control - A third party product or software already addresses this recommendation - Choosing this justification type lowers your exposure score and increases your secure score because your risk is reduced

-- Alternate mitigation - An internal tool already addresses this recommendation - Choosing this justification type will lower your exposure score and increase your secure score because your risk is reduced
+- Alternate mitigation - An internal tool already addresses this recommendation - Choosing this justification type lowers your exposure score and increases your secure score because your risk is reduced

 - Risk accepted - Poses low risk and/or implementing the recommendation is too expensive